hgtonight/vanilladocs/docs/developers/index.html.md

 Clients of VanillaForums.com (cloud) should [contact support](http://vanillaforums.com/help) to address technical issues.
 Our hosted product does not allow direct file access to ensure security and performance, which precludes many instructions in this section.

-## Responsible Disclosure
+## Security Issues and Responsible Disclosure

-Find a security issue that requires an immediate patch before knowledge of it is widespread?
-Or, has a previously unreported exploit been found "in the wild"?
-Please contact the senior development team directly at dev [at] vanillaforums [dot] com.
+Found a security issue?
+Please contact us at support@vanillaforums.com.
+This allows us to release a patch as quickly as possible and, hopefully, before knowledge of it becomes widespread.
 For all other issues, please use the [GitHub issue tracker](http://github.com/vanillaforums/vanilla).

+We do not currently offer a bug bounty program.
+We count on the support of the tens of thousands of folks running our software freely around the world to help us improve the product for the benefit of everyone.